dcoapp/app/README.md

 # Probot: DCO

-a GitHub Integration built with [probot](https://github.com/probot/probot) that enforces the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on commits and pull requests.
+a GitHub Integration built with [probot](https://github.com/probot/probot) that enforces the [Developer Certificate of Origin](https://developercertificate.org/) (DCO) on Pull Requests.
 It requires all commit messages to contain the `Signed-Off-By` line with an email address that matches the commit author.

 ## Usage